chrieke/streamlit-keplergl/README.md

 **Parameters:**
 - **fig**: `keplergl.KeplerGl` map figure.
 - **height**: Fixed pixel height of the map, optional.
-By default determined by the height setting of the KeplerGl. keplergl figure object.
-Setting width and height explcitly might result in non optimal layout on other devices.
+By default determined by the height setting of the keplergl figure object.
+Setting width and height explcitly might result in non-optimal layout on other devices.
 - **width**: Fixed pixel width of the map, optional.
-By default the adjusts to the streamlit layout option, e.g. automatically adjusted to streamlit column or container width.
+By default adjusted to the streamlit layout, e.g. width aligned with streamlit column or container width.
 - **center_map**: The bound of the map will be centered on the current map data, default False.
 - **read_only**: Hide side panel to disable map customization, default False.